Bajrang Dal warns Mumbai club against Christian prayer meet alleging religious conversions: Report

 “There was a small misunderstanding,” The Times of India quoted him as saying.
 “Somebody has misinformed that conversion activities are conducted during prayer meets.”

-However, the Bajrang Dal, citing the incident at the Khar Gymkhana, threatened to organise protests at the club and said that the consequences of any ensuing law and order situation would be the responsibility of the club’s management.
+However, the Bajrang Dal, citing the incident at the Khar Gymkhana, threatened to organise protests at the club and said that the management would be responsible for any disruptions to law and order.

 “There are several places in the city where halls are booked,” The Times of India quoted Gautam Ravariya, co-convenor of the Bajrang Dal’s Konkan chapter, as saying.
 “On the pretext of conducting prayer meetings, they carry out conversion activities.”